All Me (Drake song)

-"All Me" is a song by Canadian rapper Drake from his third studio album Nothing Was the Same (2013).
+"All Me" is a song by Canadian rapper Drake featuring American rappers 2 Chainz and Big Sean from the former's third studio album Nothing Was the Same (2013).
 The song was serviced to urban contemporary radio as the album's third official single on September 24, 2013.
-"All Me" features fellow rappers 2 Chainz and Big Sean, with production from Finally Famous' Key Wane and Noah "40" Shebib.
-This song peaked at number 20 on the US Billboard Hot 100 chart.
+Produced by Finally Famous' Key Wane and Noah "40" Shebib, the song peaked at number 20 on the US Billboard Hot 100 chart.

 Background

 On August 1, 2013, Drake released "All Me" featuring Big Sean and 2 Chainz, with production from Key Wane.
 The song also featured an intro by comedian Aziz Ansari.
 Key Wane gave Drake and Noah "40" Shebib credit for adding the Ansari sample and the ending breakdown.
 However, the intro and ending of the song are not included on the album.
 The Ansari intro features a sample of one of Ansari's alter egos, "Randy", from the movie Funny People.

 Key Wane originally played the instrumental backing track used for "All Me" through his iPad at a photoshoot for Sean's clothing line.
 Sean took interest in the beat and decided to use it for his upcoming album Hall of Fame.
 However, the song would go unfinished for several months.
 After a period without progress on the track, Wane tweaked it and sent the song to Drake, who was coincidentally in the studio with 2 Chainz.
 Drake and 2 Chainz immediately became interested in the song and recorded verses over the instrumental.
 While spending time at Drake's Los Angeles home, Sean discovered that they both had recorded verses over the track.
 Key Wane then pressured Sean to send Drake his verse so he could use the song on his album, Nothing Was the Same.